-- Your athlete is responsible for informing you as early as possible when they are pregnant, to protect the health, safety and wellbeing of themselves and their baby.
-It is your athlete's choice as to whether they confirm verbally or in writing.
-It is recommended that you have a designated point of contact (POC) ideally a Performance Lifestyle Practitioner so that your athlete knows who to inform first. - As soon as your athlete has informed their POC of their pregnancy, it is strongly encouraged that your athlete speaks with your SGB doctor as early as possible to discuss the risks of training and/or competing while pregnant.
-Your athlete should be aware that failing to announce their pregnancy to you is at the risk of their health and that of their baby. - There are clauses within the Athlete Agreement template provided by UKS and we suggest you review these and make your athletes aware of the obligations to notify. - Your medical and support team (if this is not available, please contact your HCSI) will be able to determine who the appropriate external experts may be to support your athlete throughout their pregnancy.
-It is recommended that your athlete seeks support from within the High Performance system before looking elsewhere because this will ensure they are provided with an updated Individual Athlete Development Plan (IADP). - If your athlete is not already in contact with their sport's nutritionist, we highly recommend them doing so.
-Should they not be available to them, they should speak with their HCSI or GP for support and guidance. - Your athlete's training facilities may not be owned by you and, therefore, liability may sit with a third party.
-It is important for the SGB to mitigate such risks and provide appropriate support to your pregnant athlete during pregnancy and post-childbirth if your athlete brings their baby into the training environment. - You should consider any additional support your athlete may need during their pregnancy and post-childbirth based on their individual needs and be willing to discuss this with them.
-This may include, but not be limited to, disabilities, mental health, and support networks.
-This should always be addressed on a case-by-case basis.
+- It is your responsibility to inform an SGB staff member as early as possible when you are pregnant because this will protect the safety and wellbeing of you and your baby.
+It is your choice as to whether you confirm verbally or in writing.
+You will have a designated point of contact (POC) at your SGB to inform first of your pregnancy.
+If you are unsure who this person is, please speak to your Performance Lifestyle Practitioner in the first instance. - As soon as you have informed your POC of your pregnancy, it is strongly encouraged that you speak with your SGB doctor as early as possible to discuss the risks of training and/or competing while pregnant.
+You should be aware that failing to announce your pregnancy to your SGB is at the risk of your health and that of your baby. - There are clauses within the Athlete Agreement template provided by UKS, and we would suggest you review these and make yourself aware of the obligations to notify. - Your SGB medical and support team (if this is not available, please contact your HSCI) will be able to determine who the appropriate external experts may be to support you throughout your pregnancy.
+It is recommended that you seek support from within the High Performance system before looking elsewhere because this will ensure that you are provided with an updated Individual Athlete Development Plan (IADP). - If you are not already in contact with your sport's nutritionist, we highly recommend doing so.
+Should they not be available to you, please speak with your HCSI or your GP for support and guidance. - It is important to recognise that your training facilities may not be owned by your SGB and, therefore, liability may sit with a third party.
+This is particularly important to mitigate such risks and provide appropriate support to you as a pregnant athlete and post-childbirth if bringing your baby into the training environment. - Your SGB or HCSI should consider any additional support you may need during your pregnancy and post-childbirth based on your individual needs, and be willing to discuss these with you.
+This may include, but not be